 - Types of conformity: internalisation, identification and compliance.
 Explanations for conformity: informational social influence and normative social influence, and variables affecting conformity including group size, unanimity and task difficulty as investigated by Asch.

 - Conformity to social roles as investigated by Zimbardo.

-- Explanations for obedience: agentic state and legitimacy of authority, and situational variables affecting obedience including proximity, location and uniform, as investigated by Milgram.
+- Explanations for obedience: agentic state and legitimacy of authority, and situational variables affecting obedience including proximity and location, as investigated by Milgram, and uniform.
 Dispositional explanation for obedience: the Authoritarian Personality.

 - Explanations of resistance to social influence, including social support and locus of control.